A Challenging Mission to Transport 47 Cats and Dogs from Iraq

 The Flight Home

-Flights, originally scheduled to start in Turkey, began in Portugal due to unforeseen setbacks.
-Unfortunately, with the repositioning flight coming in from Portugal rather than Turkey and the loading process taking longer than expected, the original GAC flight crew could not complete the entire flight according to current legal requirements.
+The arriving flight was originally scheduled to take off in Turkey but instead began in Portugal due to unforeseen setbacks.
+Unfortunately, with the repositioning of the incoming flight (and the loading process taking longer than expected) the original GAC flight crew could not complete the entire flight according to legal requirements.
 To remain legal and safe, GAC turned over the last leg and responsibility of all 47 animals to another team.

 Both flight crews met in Shannon, Ireland, turning over the flight for its second leg of the journey.
 The GAC crew watched as Global Jet 1209 took off to cross the Atlantic headed for JFK International Airport.
 The plane landed safely at 2 am ET on August 13th.
 Upon arrival, the SPCAI New York team greeted the rescued dogs and cats following their long journey.